marfillaster/ButterweedSF1EmbedderBundle/README.md

                 app: frontend
                 path: "%kernel.root_dir%/../legacy"

+## Auto signin of sfGuardUser

+Fos user and custom implementations are supported.
+Automatic signin happens when `GuardUserInterface` is implemented on the User model. `security_context` service is required.

+    interface GuardUserInterface
+    {
+        public function getGuardUsername();

+        public function equalsGuard(\sfGuardSecurityUser $user);
+    }

 ## Making symfony embed aware

 The objective of this bundle is to not touch the legacy app as much as possible